You want an effective website marketing strategy, right?

 Here are four mediums to consider to market your website content:

+Social media is an important part of a successful website marketing strategy.
 Chances are a good chunk of your audience uses one of the big six social media channels.
 Understanding each network will extend the life and reach of your content.

 Facebook – With over a billion and a half active monthly users, Facebook’s reach is huge.
 This is one space you can’t ignore, regardless of your company.